 The ICT10115 course is an online course when you study with LearnMe.
-You can study from home, study from your workplace, your local library or take your internet connected laptop down to the park.
+You can study from home, your workplace, your local library or take your internet connected laptop down to the park.
 Much of the course can even be viewed using mobile devices.
-In this Online Course you will be able to view video's, pictures and text as we walk you through the course step by step.
+In this Online Course you will be able to view videos, pictures and text as we walk you through the course step by step.
 Then when you are ready you will complete your assessments online.
 You will be able to answer the short answer questions, complete online project and show you how you can record your screen so you can demonstrate how great you are at using your computer.
 It couldn't be easier.

-Your never alone when you study ICT10115 online with LearnMe.
+You're never alone when you study ICT10115 online with LearnMe.
 Apart from our easy to follow Learning Content from our friendly instructors, you can contact our support team though online chat, email and phone.
 You will also be allocated a dedicated assessor who with be there to assist you with any questions you might have.

 If you don't have a suitable copy of Microsoft Office available to you to complete this course we can provide you with a student license for the duration of your enrolment.
-Your Office 365 license will give you access to download full working versions of MS Word, Excel and PowerPoint so that you can complete this course.
+Your Office 365 license will give you access to download full working versions of Microsoft Word, Excel and PowerPoint so that you can complete this course.
 This will work on all modern PC's and Mac's.

 Don't put off getting your Certificate I in Information, Digital Media and Technology.
 You can enrol online right now and start learning today.
 There is no waiting for class start times or battling traffic and car park spaces when you study online.
 Once you have enrolled online you will be emailed your login details for the course and you can start today.
 If you have any questions you can always contact us.

-If you extra points to gain your senior certificate in your state of study, completing the ICT10115 qualification may gain you additional points.
+If you need extra points to gain your senior certificate in your state of study, completing the ICT10115 qualification may gain you additional points.
 You can complete the Certificate 1 in Information, Digital Media and Technology either while you are at school or even after you have completed but and still need additional QCE Points to gain your HSC (High School Certificate).

 You can either enrol online directly as student with LearnMe or contact your school who can inquire on your behalf.
 Your school may already be part of our School Partnership Program.
 To determine exactly how many QCE points you might gain you should speak with the Student Pathways Coordinator at your school or contact your State's department for the HSC such as the QCAA in Queensland.